 Use of social media channels like Facebook and Twitter is a valuable way to reach your wider communities and show your desire to communicate with them directly, creating positive dialogue.
 By developing relationships in social media you can learn to choose the right message, source and timing.
 The worst time to start planning for a crisis is when you’re in the middle of one.
 Pre-crisis planning is key to successful social media crisis mitigation.
 However, speed should not replace overall strategy.
 Work to the strategy in your public statements.

 How audiences perceive messages in a crisis

 - Factual content of the message.
-The audience will be listening for the facts, so you should get the facts right, repeat them consistently and ensure all credible sources share the same facts.
+Your audience will be listening for the facts, so you should get the facts right, repeat them consistently and ensure all credible sources share the same facts.
 Preparation can help to maximize the amount of information that can be assembled and passed on.

 - Honesty and openness.
 Convey all the relevant information.
-If the spokesperson is prevented from passing on certain information then it helps to explain why, eg “We are still verifying the names”, “The police have the role of providing this information” and “We don’t have that information at this stage.”
+If your spokesperson is prevented from passing on certain information then it helps to explain why, eg “We are still verifying the names”, “The police have the role of providing this information” and “We don’t have that information at this stage.”
 The amount of professional jargon and euphemisms should be minimized; their use implies insecurity, arrogance and lack of honesty.

 Guidelines for effective crisis communication